Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 This morning, depart the Ecopark for a flight to Rio.

-Today, enjoy free time in Rio, then meet your Tour Director, who will have pointers for your free time exploration.
+Today, enjoy free time in Rio, then meet your Tour Director.

 A free day in Rio allows you to relax on one of the famous beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.